Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 How often do you hear of people claiming to have OCD, when someone notices that they keep their desk or car neat and tidy?
 Or that they are anxious prior to going out to a party, or that they feel depressed in the morning?
 Some of these people will be legitimately suffering from those conditions, but many won’t be.

-There is also the issue of using mental illness as perceived or actual attention seeking…
+There is also the issue of using mental illness and other forms of invisible illness as perceived or actual attention seeking…

 4) People Like To Seek Attention